 Jean Jordan

 Want to find simple effective ways to reduce your chronic pain without increasing your stress and overwhelm?
 This is where I can help!
 Ideas can be found in the articles on my website.
-You can sign-up to regular updates or spend time using some of the collection of self-help techniques.
 After over 20 years of having my own pain clinics pain clinics I started natural pain solutions to reach more people, rather than one person at a time.
 Therefore when I completed my postgraduate pain management studies I wanted to spread the word about holistic self-help techniques that people can use at home.
 Learn more about me here.